 Today, nestled on an island between the Rideau Canal and the Rideau River, the historic building is indispensable to the community.
 It is where people gather to celebrate weddings, birthday parties, and anniversaries.
 It is where people came together during the 1998 ice storm, and where they continue to meet for community fundraisers, concerts, potlucks, exercise classes, seniors’ groups, rug-hooking groups, life-drawing classes, and more.
 What started as a simple general store has turned into the heart of a vibrant community and one of the main reasons people are proud to call Burritt’s Rapids home.

-Birds of Chicago will perform at the Burritt’s Rapids Community Hall on Sunday October 1st at 3:00 PM.
+Birds of Chicago will perform at the Burritt’s Rapids Community Hall with Mia Kelly on Sunday October 1st at 3:00 PM.
 This show is sold out.

 23 Grenville Street, Burritt’s Rapids, Ontario.